amazon-archives/aws-record-generator-rails/README.md

 To migrate your new models and begin using them you can run the provided rake task: `rails aws_record:migrate`

+### Scaffolding

+If you invoke `aws_record:scaffold` instead of `aws_record:model` then the generator will construct a full controller-view-model structure.

 ### Docs

 The syntax for creating an aws-record model follows: